-Click on any of the different tabs and a variety of game are available at Lottery.co.uk – it gets darn right confusing.
+Click on any of the different tabs and a variety of games are available at Lottery.co.uk – it gets darn right confusing.
 Some of them are simply for fun, and some of them are opportunities to win money.
 This includes a variety of apps that can be played on your mobile phone or computer.
 Most of them offer a 100% matched deposit bonus of up to £100.

 Things That Made Me Chuckle

-Under their ‘About Us’ page, Lottery.co.uk rambles on about ‘responsible gambling’ yet their site offers the combination of both playing lotteries and play slots without leaving the safety and comfort of your home.
+Under their ‘About Us’ page, Lottery.co.uk rambles on about ‘responsible gambling’ yet their site offers the combination of both playing lotteries and playing slots without leaving the safety and comfort of your home.
 Some of the names of the different games offered are hilarious, and again, it was very distracting for actually getting to the bottom line.

 Who Actually is Lottery.co.uk

 Lottery.co.uk, also known as The Lottery Company, is owned by Take That Ltd. which they say is a private company and is not connected with Camelot plc.
 Take That Ltd. has offices and registration in the UK.
 Each of the affiliates that link from Lottery.co.uk has its own page that details who they are.

 Don’t look for Live Chat here.
 Click on ‘Contact Us’ on their lottery page, and their contact is Facebook including don’t forget to ‘like us.’
 There are different contact details for different parts of the games they offer, so it’s important to make sure you’re on the right contact page for what you want to ask.
 This includes some free phone numbers for UK residents.
 For non-UK residents, that includes asking your questions directly to TheLotter.com.

 Lottery.co.uk is experiencing the same as all other official lottery companies online with the usual emails regarding people winning large sums of money and then being required to pay taxes upfront before receiving it.